Mimris/mimris/src/posts/02-BuildingMetamodels.md

 ---
-title: 'Metamodels'
+title: 'Type Definition Models'
-date: 'November 3, 2021'
+date: 'November 8, 2021'
-excerpt: 'Metamodels are modeled by using "EntityType" to represent object types and a relationship of type "RelationshipType" to represent relationship types.
+excerpt: 'Type definition models are modeled by using "EntityType" to represent object types and a relationship of type "RelationshipType" to represent relationship types.
 Both are named or renamed to the actual type names the user wants.'
 cover_image: 'images/posts/modelling/image_model002.png'
 ---

-## Building Metamodels
+## Building Type Definition Models

-Building a new metamodel is a process of creating a type definition model and then generate the metamodel.

 When building a type definition model we use an “EntityType” object to represent an **object type** and a "RelationshipType" relationship to represent a **relationship type** between object types.